ypark9/yopa.page/content/blog/2026-08-09-mcp-goes-stateless.en.md

 In 2025-11-25, calling one tool meant establishing a session first.
 The client sent an `initialize` handshake, the server replied with an `Mcp-Session-Id`, and every request after that had to carry the same ID.
 That ID pinned the client to whichever server instance issued it.

-The before/after from the release candidate makes it concrete.
+The before/after from the final specification makes it concrete.

 Before (2025-11-25), two round trips, and the second is pinned: